ProjectAussie/hap-ibd/README.md

 * **min-new-proxykey=[integer ≥ 0]** specifies the proxy key value above
 which (inclusive) to treat proxy keys as "new" dogs in a comparison set.
-If specified, output will only be written for new dogs, and only for new dog x old dog matches.
+If specified, output will only be written for new dogs, and only for new dog x old dog matches, and no homozygosity will be output.
-To produce output for all dogs x all dogs (eg for all new dogs vs all new dogs, if the input has been filtered to just new dogs) then don't provide this parameter (or set it to zero).
+To produce output for all dogs x all dogs (eg for all new dogs vs all new dogs, if the input has been filtered to just new dogs), including homozygosity, don't provide this parameter (or set it to zero).

 ## Output files
 The **hap-ibd** program produces three output files: a **log** file, an